tobaojo/ZORO-UK-Test/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The Login details for this project are `username` and `password` - All lowercase
+The Login details for this project are `username1` and `password` - All lowercase

 ## Getting Started